ManuelaRE/hangman-game/README.md

 # Hangman Game

-This project was part of the _Nology challenge to cement our Javascript knowledge
+- This project was part of the _Nology challenge to cement our Javascript knowledge.
-Requirements: no canvas.
+- Requirements: no canvas.